xymou/social_simulation/README.md

 ![fm](./static/images/fm.png)
 To handle the challenges in conducting large-scale online social movement simulation, this paper introduces a novel hybrid framework for social media user simulation.
 ### RQ1: How to Simulate Large-scale Social Movement Participants?
 User engagement in social networks often exhibits a Pareto distribution, where the bulk of content originates from a small fraction of individuals.
 Thus, those more active and influential such as opinion leaders should be modeled finely, while the silent majority can be controlled by simpler models.
-The overall framework is illustrated in Figure 2, where social media users are divided into **core users** and **ordinary users**.
+The overall framework is illustrated in the Figure, where social media users are divided into **core users** and **ordinary users**.
 The two types of users are driven by different models, to address the cost and efficiency issues of using thousands of LLMs.
-Core users are empowered by large language models, while the ordinary users are driven by conventional agent-based models.
+- Core users are empowered by large language models.
+- Ordinary users are driven by conventional agent-based models, such as the Bounded Confidence Model.

 ### RQ2: How to accurately simulate core users and replicate their behaviors within the community?
 We build an agent architecture by empowering LLMs with the necessary capabilities for core user simulation.
-An overview of the agent's architecture is illustrated in the left part of Figure 2.
+An overview of the agent's architecture is illustrated in the left part of the Figure.
 Empowered by LLMs, the agent is equipped with a profile module, a memory module, and an action module.
+- Profile Module:
+- Memory Module:
+- Action Module:

 ### RQ3: How to Evaluate the Effectiveness of the Simulation?
 To comprehensively evaluate the effectiveness of simulation, we consider both micro-level evaluation and macro-level evaluation, focusing on individual user alignment and systemic outcomes respectively.